henrw/Gatsby-personal-website/example/content/research/mmtutor/index.md

 Consequently, we need a new ITS framework that copes with these issues...
 ## Framework
 Here we provide the high-level diagram of our ITS framework.
-More design considerations will be disclosed.
+More design considerations will be disclosed in the future.
 ![Tutor framework](./tutor.png)

-We specifically create the instance for the [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
+We specifically created the instance for the [Rubik's Cube](https://en.wikipedia.org/wiki/Rubik%27s_Cube).
 Here is a quick demo picture.
 ![Demo origin](./demo.png)

 ## Fundamentals
 ### ArUco Marker
 ArUco Markers are really popular in XR applications.
-We applied them as they provide higher detection accuracy facilitating domain modeling (robust in different environments for their high contrast) and bigger design space for user feedback.
+We later decided to apply them as they provide higher detection accuracy facilitating domain modeling (robust in different environments for their high contrast) and bigger design space for user feedback.

 Please refer to [OpenCV library](https://docs.opencv.org/4.x/d5/dae/tutorial_aruco_detection.html) for their usage.